-We've covered some amazing Atlanta food and events, but we have yet to dive into Atlanta's incredible live music scene.
-The city is known for having some of the best live music in the southeast (make room, Nashville), and if you're new to the city, here are some of the best live music venues in Atlanta you've got to check out.
+Atlanta is known for having some of the best live music in the southeast (make room, Nashville), and if you just moved to Atlanta, here are some of the best live music venues in Atlanta you’ve got to check out.

 We can all agree that a city without live music isn’t really much of a city.
 The live music a city hosts often mirrors its innate culture and its people.
 If you’re in Memphis you expect to hear blues, while if you’re in Nashville you expect to hear country.
 Atlanta is slightly different in that regard, as it’s more of an international and modern city.
 But it’s also one that pairs well with a pronounced southern culture.
 This enables it to host to not only country music stars, jazz acts, and the blues, but also newer contemporary genres like pop, rap, and electronica.

 And where should you take in this musical smorgasbord?
 Here are 4 of the best live music venues in Atlanta: